PayString/rfcs/src/spec/payid-discovery.md

                           |         PayID URL         |
                           | https://example.com/alice |
                           +---------------------------+

 ### Step 1: Assemble PayID Discovery URL
   PayID Discovery utilizes the Webfinger [RFC7033][] specification in a narrowly defined profile.

   This document defines a PayID Discovery URL as being a Webfinger resource URI where the specified resource value is a valid PayID URI [PAYID-URI][].

   For example, the PayID Discovery URL for alice$example.com is

      https://example.com/.well-known/webfinger?
        resource=payid%3Aalice%24example.com

 ### Step 2: Query PayID Discovery URL
-  A Webfinger query MUST be performed against the PayID Disovery URL, as described in section 4.2 of Webfinger.
+  A Webfinger query MUST be performed against the PayID Discovery URL, as described in section 4.2 of Webfinger.

   In response, the WebFinger resource returns a JSON Resource Descriptor (JRD) as the resource representation to convey information about the requested PayID.

   If the Webfinger endpoint returns a non-200 HTTP response status code, then interactive PayID Discovery is considered to have failed.
 Clients MAY attempt to assemble a PayID URL using "manual" mode as defined in section 4.2.1 of this document.

 ### Step 3: Parse PayID Metadata
   If the PayID Discovery server returns a valid response, the response will contain one or more of the JRDs defined in section 5 of this document.

   If any of the JRDs contain a 'rel' value that represents a PayID URL Template, then that template value MUST be used in the next protocol step.

   Failing the above, if the 'rel' value of any JRDs represents a PayID Discovery URL, then that URL MUST be used in step 2 above, repeated recursively if needed, until a valid PayID URI Template is obtained.
   That URI Template value MUST be used in the next protocol step.

 ### Step 4: Assemble PayID URL
    A PayID URL is constructed by applying the PayID URI to the PayID URI